Training without putting patients at risk

 This is why we exist – to give surgeons an excellent platform to train the fundamental technical skills of keyhole surgery before entering the operation room.
 For 20 years, Surgical Science has been committed to providing state-of-the-art medical training simulators that focus on ease of use and validation.
 The simple idea is to learn the practical techniques of instrument handling in a realistic but safe environment so that you can pay 100% attention to the patient when you begin your practice.

-Our vision is that every patient undergoing a medical procedure is certain that the care giver is trained and certified in a simulated environment.
+Our vision is that every patient undergoing a medical procedure is certain that the care giver is trained and objectively certified in a simulated environment.

 In 1995 in Gothenburg, Sweden, Dr. Anders Hyltander, a senior GI surgeon at Sahlgrenska University Hospital, believed that novice surgeons could be trained in critical skills and procedures long before entering the operating room.
 He theorized that real-time simulators could be developed to bridge the gap between classroom pedagogy and patient.
 Together with three young and skilled software engineers, Dr. Hyltander tested that hypothesis to great success.